1929–1930 psittacosis pandemic

 The 1929–1930 psittacosis pandemic, also known as the psittacosis outbreak of 1929–1930 and the great parrot fever pandemic, was a series of simultaneous outbreaks of psittacosis (parrot fever) which, accelerated by the breeding and transportation of birds in crowded containers for the purpose of trade, was initially seen to have its origin in parrots from South America.
 It was shortly found to have spread from several species of birds from several countries worldwide to humans between mid 1929 and early 1930.
 Diagnosed by its clinical features and link to birds, it affected around 750 to 800 people globally, with a mortality of 15%.
 Its mode of transmission to humans by mouth-to-beak contact or inhaling dried bird secretions and droppings was not known at the time.
 The cause, Chlamydia psittaci, which usually remains dormant in birds until activated by stress of capture and confinement, was discovered after the pandemic.

 Cases of psittacosis were reported in mid 1929, in Birmingham, United Kingdom, and linked to parrots from Buenos Aires, Argentina, where an ongoing outbreak of the disease had led to cautioning bird owners to declare their sick parrots.
 The origin of the outbreak in the Argentine city of Córdoba was traced to an import of 5,000 parrots from Brazil.
 Although the Argentine parrot trade was stopped, a number of birds were illegally sold on to visitors at its seaports, with the consequence that psittacosis was transmitted to several countries.

 In November 1929, reports of cases among an Argentine theatrical group in Córdoba made it into the local press.
 In January 1930, when cases of an atypical pneumonia in one family, with the death of their parrot, appeared in Maryland, United States, a link was made to the story of the theatrical group, and "parrot fever" made headlines in the American press.
 Following further cases, bans on parrot trades were implemented, and subsequently cases were reported in several other countries, including Germany, France and Australia.
 The origin was understood to have been the importation of green Amazon parrots from South America.
-Later, the principal source of the disease in the U.S. was domestic lovebirds raised in Californian aviaries, and sold to mainly housewives and widows.
+Later, the principal source of the disease in the U.S. was domestic lovebirds raised in Californian aviaries.

 The impact of the outbreak on the U.S. Hygienic Laboratory, with 16 of its workers affected, including two deaths, led to the formation of the National Institute of Health.